The state of Alaska participated in additional reporting about state and local natural resource governance, revenues, and disbursements.

 The Alaska Department of Revenue collects revenue from companies engaged in extraction, with verification from the Oil and Gas Division, and publishes an Annual Report and Revenue Sources Book (PDF).

 The Environmental Conservation’s Program Spill Prevention and Response Division (SPAR) prevents spills of oil, prepares for when a spill occurs, and responds rapidly to protect human health and the environment.

 Local governance in Alaska

 Alaska has two local government structures (PDF): cities and boroughs.
 All local governments in Alaska enjoy broad powers, but some cities and boroughs are home rule municipalities (PDF), which have the right to “exercise all legislative powers not prohibited by law or by charter.”

 In addition to generating revenue and economic activity, extractive industries can bring costs to state and local communities.
 Development and activity related to the extractive industries are concentrated on Alaska’s northern coast, so attention to costs is concentrated in that part of the state.

-The USEITI Multi-Stakeholder Group prioritized four types of fiscal costs: transportation, water, emergency services, and reclamation.
-For a holistic look at how the North Slope Borough has met these needs, see the North Slope Borough case study.
+For a holistic look at how the North Slope Borough has met the transportation, water, emergency services, and reclamation needs of extractive industries, see the North Slope Borough case study.